thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

+// Initialize used apis with Shared_Attribute_Update API, 1 maximum Shared_Attribute_Update subscription at once, 1 maximum attribute subscribed per individual subscription
+// Shared_Attribute_Update shared_attr;

+// Initialize used apis with Shared_Attribute_Update API, 2 maximum Shared_Attribute_Update subscription at once, 5 maximum attribute subscribed per individual subscription
+Shared_Attribute_Update<2U, 5U> shared_attr;
+const std::array<IAPI_Implementation*, 1U> apis = {
+    &shared_attr
+};

-// The SDK setup with 64 bytes for JSON payload, 32 fields for JSON object, 8 maximum subscriptions of every possible type and 5 possible attribute values that can be passed to Shared_Attribute_Callback or Attribute_Request_Callback
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
-// ThingsBoard tb(mqttClient);
+// ThingsBoard tb(mqttClient, Default_Payload, apis);

-// The SDK setup with 128 bytes for JSON payload, 32 fields for JSON object, 8 maximum subscriptions of every possible type and 6 possible attribute values that can be passed to Shared_Attribute_Callback or Attribute_Request_Callback
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, 128, apis);
-ThingsBoardSized<32, 8, 6> tb(mqttClient, 128);
 ```

 Alternatively, to remove the need for the `MaxAttributes` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
 This will replace the internal implementation with a growing vector instead, meaning all the subscribed attribute data will reside on the heap instead.

 ### Server-side RPC response overflowed

 The possible response in subscribed `RPC_Callback` methods, use the [`StaticJsonDocument`](https://arduinojson.org/v6/api/staticjsondocument/) this requires the `MaxRPC` template argument to be passed in the constructor template list.
-The default value is 0, if we attempt to return more key-value pairs in the `JSON` that, the `"Serial Monitor"` window will get a respective log showing an error:
+The default value is 0, if we attempt to return more key-value pairs in the `JSON` than that, the `"Serial Monitor"` window will get a respective log showing an error:

 ```
 [TB] Server-side RPC response overflowed, increase MaxRPC (0)